Codeception/module-zf2/documentation.md

 ### grabServiceFromContainer

-Grabs a service from ZF2 container.
+Grabs a service from a Laminas container.
 Recommended to use for unit testing.

 ``` php